jpetazzo/snakedeck/README.md

 ## Getting started

-Clone that repo, `pip install --user requirements.txt`; and you might have to do some setup specific to the Stream Deck library (FIXME add link to that).
+Clone that repo, `pip install --user -r requirements.txt`; and you might have to do some setup specific to the Stream Deck library (FIXME add link to that).